-- R4.1 a) Notwithstanding notification requirements under condition R2, the licensee must notify the EPA of incidents where: - i. a dry weather sewage overflow from a sewage pumping station or - ii. sewage or effluent not treated at the sewage treatment plant in accordance with the requirements of conditions O4.1 - O4.6 has been discharged to, or is reasonably expected to discharge to, waterways. - b) Notifications must be made to the EPA by contacting the Environment Line as soon as practicable after the licensee becomes aware of the incident. - c) The notification should include the relevant information as per s150 of the Protection of Environment Operations Act. - d) Where an incident has been reported under condition R2 there is no requirement to report it under condition R4 in addition to the report made under condition R2.

-Note: The reporting requirements in condition R4 do not replace any other reporting requirements in the licence or under the Protection of the Environment Operations Act 1997.
+- R4.1 a) Notwithstanding notification requirements under condition R2, the licensee must notify the EPA of incidents where: - i. a dry weather sewage overflow from a sewage pumping station or - ii. sewage or effluent not treated at the sewage treatment plant in accordance with the requirements of conditions O4.1 O4.6 has been discharged to, or is reasonably expected to discharge to, waterways. - b) Notifications must be made to the EPA by contacting the Environment Line as soon as practicable after the licensee becomes aware of the incident. - c) The notification should include the relevant information as per s150 of the Protection of Environment Operations Act. - d) Where an incident has been reported under condition R2 there is no requirement to report it under condition R4 in addition to the report made under condition R2. - Note: Notifications must be made to the other agencies such as Beachwatch, National Parks and NSW Food Authority, where relevant.
+The requirements for such notifications must be included in Pollution Incident Response Management Plans. - Note: The reporting requirements in condition R4 do not replace any other reporting requirements in the licence or under the Protection of the Environment Operations Act 1997.